nebtex/old-omniql/V1Alpha/Application.md

 ## limitations:

-domain names should always end with a wildcard `.*`, this means that the application will owner of all the subdomain of any top level on that host, if the user want to host many application on x subdomain it should declared the application in the subdomain level required
+domain names should always end with a wildcard `.*`, this means that the application will owns  all the top level subdomains of that host, if the user want to host many application on x subdomain it should declared the application in the subdomain level required

 ### example:

 you want to host example-0 and example-1 on example.omniql.io, your  app definitions should looks like

 ```yaml